vnratc/YelpCamp/readme.md

 ## Description
 ### Summary

 Yelp Camp is the final project for "Web Developer Bootcamp 2023" course by Udemy and Colt Steele.
-It utilizes all the skills tought in the course like:
+It is built using Express framework and utilizes all the skills tought in the course:
 - HTML5
 - CSS3
 - Flexbox